terra-quantum-public/tq42-pqc-oss/docs/index.markdown

 Whether safeguarding web and mobile applications, ensuring the integrity of blockchain technology, fortifying Raspberry Pi systems, securing cloud and data storage, or protecting IoT devices and servers, TQ42 Cryptography offers comprehensive security solutions.
 Its applicability extends to numerous other critical scenarios where robust security measures are indispensable.

+# CAVP Certificates

+The TQ42 Cryptography implementations of the Post-Quantum algorithms ML-KEM, ML-DSA, and SLH-DSA, comply with the latest NIST standards (FIPS 203, 204, and 205).
+These algorithms have also been validated through the NIST Cryptographic Algorithm Validation Program (CAVP).
+For further details, please visit the NIST CAVP [webpage](https://csrc.nist.gov/projects/cryptographic-algorithm-validation-program/details?product=18351).

+The validation process spans multiple operating systems and hardware configurations, including:

+- Red Hat 9.4
+- Ubuntu 24.04
+- Windows 11
+- Windows 2022
+- IOS 17.5.1
+- Android 14

 # Advanced Quantum Security
 Terra Quantum offers advanced quantum security products, including the Terra Quantum Secure Network (TQSN), a novel solution for organizations looking for full security via Quantum Key Distribution (QKD), a revolutionary technology that leverages the quantum mechanical properties of light and allows for the distribution of cryptographic keys with absolute security, making decryption impossible.
 Terra Quantum's patented Secure Network solution (TQSN) works well over long distances with high bit rates.
 It is the world's first scalable, zero-trust Secure Network for global communications.
 Visit [terraquantum.swiss](https://terraquantum.swiss) to learn more, or contact us at info@terraquantum.swiss.
 [![image](img/introduction_banner.png)](https://terraquantum.swiss/news/terra-quantum-breaks-records-in-quantum-key-distribution-paving-way-to-offering-unprecedented-security-over-existing-fiber-optic-networks-globally)